mohit614/spacecrab/README.md

 2. Run `python manager.py` and answer the questions.

 ### Slower Start ###
+1. Build an empty AWS account, that you will only use for this alerting.
+You're going to distribute these keys all over the place, and they're relatively safe but keep it away from your prod infrastructure.
-1. Generate a https://v2.developer.pagerduty.com/v2/docs/events-api-v2 integration key.
+2. Generate a https://v2.developer.pagerduty.com/v2/docs/events-api-v2 integration key.
 Set up the integration to alert to the relevant groups, etc.
-2. Build an empty AWS account, that you will only use for this alerting.
-You're going to distribute these keys all over the place, and they're relatively safe but keep it away from your prod infrastructure.
-2. Configure a domain for AWS's Simple Email Service.
+3. Configure a domain for AWS's Simple Email Service.
 There's a lot of documentation about that, start https://aws.amazon.com/ses/ for details.
 You can also just configure one email address, which might be easier.
-3. PENDING Configure a JIRA project for these alerts and get an API key
 4. If you have a tagging policy for your AWS infrastructure, edit tags.json to make sure they meet your requirements.
 5. Ensure you have valid AWS credentials for the account you've created.
 6. run `python manager.py` and answer the questions.